 This was the alleged sex parties organized by Amber Heard

 Amber Heard has become one of the characters who are giving the most talk this year.
-Since he lost the trial against Johnny Depp last May, for which he will have to pay more than ten million dollars, There is a lot of information that has come to light about her, especially those related to her shady past..
+Since he lost the lawsuit against Jhonny Deep last May, for which he will have to pay more than ten million dollars, There is a lot of information that has come to light about her, especially those related to her shady past..

 In addition to all the news that has been published about episodes that occurred during his relationship with the protagonist of ‘Pirates of the Caribbean’now information has come to light about her private life that could be devastating for her, some alleged sex parties that she apparently organized herself and that already run all over the Internet.